Coronavirus | 6 Elements To Minimize Its Impact On Your Business

 - Work from home allowance and capabilities.

-- If its not possible, the implementation of an A and B team to minimize the impact of the virus as they will take turns to working on site.
+- If it’s not possible, the implementation of an A and B team to minimize the impact of the virus as they will take turns to work on site.

 2. Flexible Working

 To help slow down the spread of the virus, many organisations will find that they will soon be working from home or be made to stay at home for a quarantine period as we have seen in Italy.
 This could be a mandated request by the government or organisation and you need to be ready.
 Apple, Atlassian and Google are just a few major corporations that have facilitated the option and, in some cases, requested to work from home.
 Adopting this premise and making sure that there are right procedures in place to facilitate employees who opt to or need to work from home will minimize the internal impact on your staff, company and day to day business activities.

 - Employees save time commuting from work and are able to dedicate more time to tackling their set work.